Doug917/desktop_apps/README.md

 Simple office apps.

-nonscanned_pdf is an example of using python to scrape a pdf customer order into an excel spreadsheet.
+pdf_to_xls_app is an example of using python to scrape a pdf customer order into an excel spreadsheet.

 excel_merge takes as input the paths to two excel files